Reviews You Can Rely On

 Credit: Ryan Huetter

 No waterproof membrane protects the foot and can withstand continuous exposure to water.
 All will eventually wet out, so we also considered the ability of the boot to dry out once fully inundated.
 The best performer here was the Altra Lone Peak ALL-WTHR.
 Due to the thin all-synthetic materials used in its construction, this boot dried out very quickly after being fully submerged in water.
-The Salomon X Ultra 4 was also notable in this metric, with a PU leather upper that resisted inundation and quickly dried after being submerged.
+The Salomon X Ultra 5 was also notable in this metric, with a synthetic and PU leather upper that resisted inundation and quickly dried after being submerged.

 Weight